 He looked around.
 Three gremlins were staring him down.
 He ran for home.
 He ran fast.
 Two more gremlins dodged in front of him.
 Archangel blasted them with the shotgun, and slipped two more shells into the gun as he ran.

 Must conserve ammo, raced through his mind.
 He reached the streambed and followed it.
-In a heartbeat, a gremlin was in front of him.
+In a heartbeat, a gremlin stood in front of him.
 He didn’t shoot it.
 He intended to simply run past it.
 The thing reached out and clawed Archangel’s leg on the calf.
-The wound on his front had stopped bleeding, but now he was bleeding on his leg, and every step he took hurt.
+The wound on his front had stopped bleeding, but now he bled on his leg, and every step he took hurt.

 He looked behind him.
-There was distance in the way, but there was a small army of sharply clawed, green and black skinned monsters.
+There was distance in the way, but a small army of sharply clawed, green and black skinned monsters chased him.